LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 Prep Work is done before each class session and covers the topics that you will learn about that day.
 In addition to reading, prep work includes small questions that can help you reinforce your understanding of what you have just read.
-We have found that covering the material for the day before class helps students make the most of their short in-class time.
+We have found that studying the material before class helps students make the most of their short in-class time.

 Exercises
 ---------

-Exercises are small coding problems that are a chance for you to implement what you have just learned.
+Exercises are small coding problems and are a chance for you to implement what you have just learned.
 While exercises do not count towards your final grade in the class, you will find it essential to practice coding concepts in a low pressure way.

 In-class Time